-Just because you haven't experienced previous flooding it doesn’t mean that it won't in the future.
-Flood risk isn't just based on history; it is also based on a number of factors, including rainfall, topography, flood-control measures, river-flow and tidal-surge data and changes due to new construction and development.
+Just because you haven't experienced previous flooding, it doesn’t mean that it won't in the future.
+Flood risk isn't only based on history; it is also based on a number of factors, including rainfall, topography, flood-control measures, river-flow and tidal-surge data and changes due to new construction and development.

 To prepare for a flood, you should:

 - Sign up for advance flood warnings by visiting www.environment-agency.gov.uk/flood or www.floodlinescotland.org.uk.

 - Create a personal flood plan.
 Download a template from www.environment-agency.gov.uk/flood.

 - Prepare a flood kit with essential items such as your insurance documents, a torch, a wind-up or battery-powered radio, warm clothing and blankets, a first aid kit and any prescription medicine, bottled water and non-perishable foods.